Ray Tracing in One Weekend

 For the past year my colleague and I’ve been working on a smart lighting startup.
 We are producing music reactive LED Panels, so if that sounds like something you’re interested in, please check us out!

 Inspired by the lecture we had, I made a small visualizer that shows how point charges interact with each other, move and most importantly shape the electric field.
 Click on the green canvas to add charges, modify the parameters, build parcours for them, go nuts!
-It’s not exactly physically accurate, because I’m using discrete time steps, but it gets the job done and looks pretty cool.
+This one is using a simple euler integrator and no special optimizations, but it’s fun!

 Spatial hashing algorithm for simple 2D physics.
 The algorithms supports circles, points and axis aligned rectangles as primitives and detects overlaps efficiently.
 The solver is a semi implicit Euler implementation, so the system isn’t perfectly stable.